aridjayarecipes/cutesrecipes.web.app/content/post/2464-recipe-of-award-winning-oatmeal-banana-cookies.md

 - "Add the oats and mix"
 - "At the honey amd cinnamon then mix"
 - "Add chocolate chips or raisins and mix"
-- "Cover the place you&#39;ll put the cookies in with butter or oil, use butter paper and cover it too.
+- "Cover the place you'll put the cookies in with butter or oil, use butter paper and cover it too.
 Take a tbsp and shape them and then out them in the pan."
 - "Bake for 15min at the temperature 180/350"
 - "You can also not shape it and just bake it after putting it in a pan like a cake"
 - "You can add some apple slices on top if you didnt use chocolate chip cookies"